 Assessing your dietary needs

 Before your doctor and dietitian can do anything, they need to know about your illness and diet.
 They will ask you a lot of questions about the history of your illness, your appetite and weight.
 This is called a nutritional assessment.

 This may seem like too much to deal with if you are very tired, weak or sick.
-But it is important that they assess you.
+But your doctor and dietitian must assess you.
 By understanding your diet problems, they can offer you the right treatment.

-Your doctor will examine you and might arrange further tests.
+Your doctor will examine you and might arrange for further tests.

 Below are some of the questions your doctor might ask.

 - What is your normal weight?

 - Have you been on any type of diet or lost or gained weight over the past 6 months, if so, how much?

 - What do you eat in a typical day and has this changed over the last 6 months?